Documentation

 Authentication

-All API requests require a Bearer token issued by Clerk.
+All API requests require a Bearer token in the Authorization header.

 OpenAPI Schema